pieroxy/conkw/doc/UI.md

 ## UI Reference

-To see all available atrtributes and their meaning, hop on to the [UI Reference](UI_REFERENCE.md)
+To see all available attributes and their meaning, hop on to the [UI Reference](UI_REFERENCE.md)